University of Basel: History

 The University of Basel was founded in connection with the Council of Basel.
 It was during the years the catholic clergy resided in Basel, a temporary university was established between the years 1432 und 1448.
 In May 1432 it was authorized for Simon de Valla from Venice to lecture on canon law, in 1434 Jacques d'Attigny from France and was also permitted to lecture on canon law in Basel. d'Attigny had before been lecturing canon law at the University of Rome.
 In 1437 Demetrius was called to lecture Greek language.
-Also the function of a bedel is mentioned, but there was no mention of a dean or a University order.
-The same year Pope Eugen IV attempted to move the council to Ferrara, but many involved in Basel stayed and kept negotiating and in 1439 the council elected a counterpope in the figure of the Duke of Savoy Amadeus VIII who would become known as Felix V. Felix V then established a formal "University of the Clergy" (German:Kurienuniversität) which was inaugurated in November 1440 with a mass in the Barfüsser Church.
+Also the function of a bedel is mentioned, but there was no mention of a dean or a university order.
+The same year Pope Eugene IV attempted to move the council to Ferrara, but many involved in Basel stayed and kept negotiating and in 1439 the council elected a counter pope in the figure of the Duke of Savoy Amadeus VIII, who would become known as Felix V. Felix V then established a formal "University of the Clergy" (Kurienuniversität), which was inaugurated in November 1440 with a mass in the Barfüsser Church.
 In 1448, the German King Frederick III came to an agreement with Pope Nicholas V, the successor of Eugen IV and ordered the city to remove the security of the councilors.
 The university was then formally closed in July 1448 and the clergy moved on to Lausanne.
 After they left, the former lecturers urged for a regular university to be established.
 The deed of foundation given in the form of a Papal bull by Pope Pius II on 12 November 1459 in Mantua and the official opening ceremony was held on 4 April 1460, the day of Saint Ambrose in the Minster of Basel.
 Originally the University of Basel was decreed to have four faculties—arts, medicine, theology, and jurisprudence.
-From 1497, the Grand Council of Basel discussed whether the University was to be closed and only in 1501, the year Basel joined the Swiss Confederation, it was decided not to close the university.
+From 1497, the Grand Council of Basel discussed whether the university was to be closed and only in 1501, the year Basel joined the Swiss Confederation, it was decided not to close the university.
 The faculty of arts served until 1818 as the foundation for the other three academic subjects.
 In the eighteenth century as Basel became more commercial, the university, one of the centres of learning in the Renaissance, slipped into insignificance.
 Enrollment which had been over a thousand around 1600, dropped to sixty in 1785 with eighteen professors.
 The professors themselves were mostly sons of the elite.